S-J-K-F/TheThreeTriangles/README.md

 - Creation for diolouge + NPC
 - Creation for Player
 - Creation for room music
-### DAILY LOG:
-- Created all the scenes needed for now
-- Added most of the sprites needed for now
-- Fixed the tilmaps not being in the correct places and not fully implemented
-- Basic player movement is in
-- Completed most of the safe rooms.
-Fixed tile sets for medium rooms.
-- The End room layout completed.
-- Collision added to safe rooms.
-- Creation of NPC is dioloauge half way done
-- NPC almost done
-- Dialogue ability finished

 # jfeatherston09:
 ### BIG PICTURE ITEMS:
 - Creation for puzzles